opzkp/tea-horse/README.md

 *Note: by the time of writing, this document has NOT been reviewed.
 It may contain mistakes of various kinds.
 Also most claims are NOT backed by benchmarks.
 This is so far a live document rather than a paper draft intended to be published.
 We will address reviewing and benchmarking as we move on.*

-*Note: there are some issues rendering latex in GitHub/Browser.
-You may download the document to preview in VS Code.
-We will also provide a pdf version later.*
+*Note: there are some issues rendering latex in GitHub/Browser (Safari better than Chrome).
+You may also download the document to preview in VS Code.*

 We are developing the Tea/Horse proving system as the underlying scheme for the proposed OP_ZKP soft-fork upgrade to Bitcoin.